-There are other people who never considered leaving their comfortable life at home, but who had the decision to move overseas taken out of their hands with a new job or change in situation.
+There are other people who never considered leaving their comfortable life at home.
+They found the decision to move overseas taken out of their hands, with a new job or change in situation.

 Whatever reasons you have for moving abroad, once you get there you will have challenges to overcome.
-Although everybody’s experience will be different, to a lesser or greater degree, there are challenges which everyone must go through.
+Although everybody’s experience will be different, there are challenges which everyone must go through.
 In this article I will explore what it is actually to leave home and start a life in a new country.

-The first thing that needs mentioning is a condition called Culture Shock.
+The first thing that needs mentioning is the condition of Culture Shock.
 Studies on this phenomenon have noticed that most people go through a very similar pattern of events when moving abroad.

 This is something everyone goes through and if you are not aware of what’s going on it can threaten to derail your new life before it has even really begun.
 Psychologists have divided the culture shock you experience when moving abroad into four stages;

-- Adjustment.
 In this stage you start to become more comfortable with your new life.
 You get used to ways and customs of your surrounding culture.
 You try new things and start to look on the bright side again.
-You appreciate things which you might have missed before and start to feel at home.
+It’s at this stage that you start to appreciate things which you might have missed before.
+At last, you start to feel at home.

-- Mastery.
 This is where you are able to build bridges from your own life to the new culture you find yourself in.
-You can take the best of your own heritage and allow it to be influenced by your new situation.
+You can take the best of your own heritage and allow it to be integrate with your new situation.
 You feel comfortable and adapted in day to day life and are able to perform competently in most situations.

 So now you know what to expect from your mind and emotions in the coming weeks and years it is time to move onto some more practical considerations.